 The larger your unsubscribe font is, the better.
 This will help you avoid spam complaints which are 100x worse than an unsubscribe.
 Never try to hide your unsubscribe link—this will hurt your deliverability.

 These don't typically have a big impact on deliverability.
 You should generally try to avoid them, but if your overall sending practices are good (good engaged lists) then you don't have to be too picky about your word choice—common sense is the best guide here.

 For example, this is what you want to avoid in your emails:

 Using a full hyperlink as the forward facing part of a hyperlink looks suspicious, because there's no guarantee it actually redirects to that URL—it could just as easily redirect to another, malicious page.
 Instead, use simple text such as “Click Here” and embed your link into that text.
 You can also include a button in your communication that links to your page.

-- Don't include attachments.
+- Don't include attachments